-To better inform how the Grasswood area with the Corman Park-Saskatoon Planning District, area might be developed the R.M. and City of Saskatoon engaged a consultant, Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study for the area to provide an impartial fact-based market assessment to help guide land use, phasing, and other policy decisions.
+To better inform how the Grasswood area within the Corman Park-Saskatoon Planning District might be developed, the R.M. and City of Saskatoon engaged Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study.

 - identify the amount and type of development (commercial, residential, institutional) needed to meet projected growth while ensuring the viability of the region’s existing markets in the R.M. and City are not compromised;

 - identify a maximum square footage for commercial development in the Grasswood Mixed Use Node;

 - identify a phasing strategy for development in the Grasswood Mixed-Use Node; and,